neondatabase/website/content/docs/reference/glossary.md

 ## Compute

-A service that provides virtualized computing resources (CPU, memory, and storage) for running applications.
-A Neon compute runs Postgres.
-The amount of compute resources available to a Neon project is defined by tier.
-Neon supports free and paid tiers.
+A service that provides virtualized computing resources, including CPU, memory, and storage, for running applications.
+In the context of Neon, a compute runs Postgres.

+Neon creates a primary read-write compute for the project's default branch.
+Neon supports both read-write and [read replica](/docs/introduction/read-replicas) computes.
+A branch can have a single primary (read-write) compute but supports multiple read replica computes.
+The compute hostname is required to connect to a Neon Postgres database from a client or application.
+A [compute endpoint](#compute-endpoint) is the access point through which users connect to a Neon compute.

 ## compute endpoint

-A Neon compute.
-Neon creates a single primary read-write compute for the project's default branch.
-Neon supports both read-write and [read replica](/docs/introduction/read-replicas) computes.
-A branch can have a single primary read-write compute but supports multiple read replica computes.
-You can choose whether or not to create a compute when creating child branches.
-The compute hostname is required to connect to a Neon database from a client or application.
-A compute hostname can be found in the **Connection Details** widget on the Neon **Dashboard** or by selecting the branch on the **Branches** page in the Neon Console.
-A compute hostname starts with an `ep-` prefix, as in this example: `ep-cool-darkness-123456.us-east-2.aws.neon.tech`.
-A compute hostname includes an `endpoint_id` (`ep-cool-darkness-123456`), a region slug (`us-east-2`), the cloud platform (`aws`), and Neon domain (`neon.tech`).
-For information about connecting to Neon, see [Connect from any application](/docs/connect/connect-from-any-app).
-For more information about computes, see [Manage computes](/docs/manage/endpoints/).
+The access point through which users connect to a Neon compute.
+In the context of Neon, the compute endpoint is represented by a connection string, which includes necessary credentials and connection parameters.
+This connection string enables clients, such as applications or users, to securely connect to a Postgres database running on a Neon compute.
+See [connection string](#connection-string).

 ## connection pooling